 Once it has sufficiently rested, take the dough out of the fridge.
 Let it sit for about an hour until it returns to room temperature.

 Preheat the oven to 250°C (fan-assisted) and place a baking pan at the bottom of the oven.
 Dust the table with durum wheat flour and carefully stretch out the dough into a long form.
 Cut the form into 4 mini baguettes.
 Being careful not to need the dough, place the 4 baguettes onto 2 baking sheets lined with greaseproof paper and leave to rise for a little longer.

 Give each of the baguettes 3-4 cuts across the top with a very sharp knife/razor blade before placing them in the oven for 5 minutes at 250°C (fan-assisted) and a further 8-12 minutes at 200°C (fan-assisted).

-It helps to ‘throw’ 2-3 tablespoons of water into the baking pan sitting at the bottom of the oven when you put the baguettes in, as the steam helps to keep the surface of the bread moist and elastic for longer, allowing the bread to develop a little more.
+It helps to ‘throw’ 2-3 tablespoons of water into the baking pan, when you put the baguettes in.
+The steam helps to keep the surface of the bread moist and elastic for longer, allowing the bread to develop a little more.